voxel51/fiftyone/docs/source/teams/pluggable_auth.md

 # Pluggable Authentication

-FiftyOne Teams v1.6.0 introduces Pluggable Authentication that provides the Central Authentication Service (CAS).
+FiftyOne Enterprise v1.6.0 introduces Pluggable Authentication that provides the Central Authentication Service (CAS).
 CAS is a self-contained authentication system with two modes (`legacy` and `internal`).
 Legacy mode uses Auth0.
 Internal mode eliminates the Auth0 external dependency and may run in environments without egress to the internet.
-CAS provides a UI, REST API, and JavaScript (JS) Hook mechanism to manage FiftyOne Teams user data and authentication.
+CAS provides a UI, REST API, and JavaScript (JS) Hook mechanism to manage FiftyOne Enterprise user data and authentication.

 ## FiftyOne Authentication Modes